A Microlocal Approach to Renormalization in Stochastic PDEs: Introduction

 \section{Introduction}

-Stochastic partial differential equations (SPDEs) play a distinguished r\^{o}le in modeling different phenomena, especially in physics.
+Stochastic partial differential equations (SPDEs) play a distinguished role in modeling different phenomena, especially in physics.
 Notable examples range from turbulence, interface dynamics, {\it e.g.} the KPZ equation \cite{Kardar:1986xt}, and quantum field theory, {\it e.g.} stochastic quantization \cite{PW81}.
 From a mathematical viewpoint SPDEs have been thoroughly studied and a well-established framework is nowadays available -- see for example the recent reviews \cite{Chandra, Hairer09}.
 While linear SPDEs are well-understood, the non-linear ones are still under close scrutiny.
-Most often a non-linear behaviour is analyzed within a perturbative scheme, although Hairer's theory of regularity structures and its application has provided a framework to study existence of solutions for a large class of equations allowing for a non trivial application of Banach fixed theorem \cite{Hairer13, Hairer14,Hairer15}, see also \cite{Da Prato}.
+Most often a non-linear behaviour is analyzed within a perturbative scheme, although Hairer's theory of regularity structures has provided a non-perturbative framework to study existence of solutions for a large class of equations \cite{Hairer13, Hairer14,Hairer15}, see also \cite{Da Prato} and the paracontrolled distribution approach of Gubinelli et al. \cite{GIP}.
+Alas, from these techniques one cannot extract a constructive method to build the expectation value and the correlations of the non perturbative solution.

-All approaches to non-linear SPDEs have to cope with a common hurdle, namely the necessity of applying a renormalization scheme.
+In addition all approaches to non-linear SPDEs have to cope with a common hurdle, namely the necessity of applying a renormalization scheme.
 Heuristically speaking this is due to the presence of pathological singular behaviors.
 These can be ascribed to the necessity of considering suitable powers of the fundamental solution of the linear part of the underlying SPDE and such powers do not identify well-defined distributions.
 Renormalization is thus nothing but the generic name under which one recollects all different ways to give a coherent mathematical meaning in the framework of the theory of distributions to the above mentioned singular structures.